-(a) A person may lodge an application in more than one 'relative status' category.
+(b) A person may lodge an application in more than one 'relative status' category.
 A person may also lodge separate applications for identifying and non-identifying information.
-Numbers for adoptive mothers includes 5 joint applications by adoptive parents for identifying information and 6 joint applications for non-identifying information.
-Numbers for birth mothers includes 2 joint applications by birth parents for identifying and non-identifying information.
+Numbers for adoptive mothers includes 4 joint applications by adoptive parents for both identifying and non-identifying information.
+Numbers for birth mothers include 1 joint application by adoptive parents for identifying information and 2 joint applications for non-identifying information.

-Note: 'Identifying information' is information that identifies the actual person about whom the information is being sought.
+Note: 'Identifying information' is information, such as the original birth certificate (adopted persons) or the amended birth certificate (birth parents), that identifies the actual person about whom the information is being sought.
 'Non-identifying information' does not identify the person about whom the information is sought.
+This can include age of birth parent(s) and place of birth.